obrep/obrepalski-com/content/about/index.md

 I’m Paweł, an experienced software engineer with a solid foundation in machine learning and research background.
 I specialise in designing and implementing backend ML systems, cloud infrastructure, and scalable solutions.

-My journey began in aerospace research, where I worked on flight simulators and computational fluid dynamics..
+My journey began in aerospace research, where I worked on flight simulators and computational fluid dynamics.
 My bachelor's thesis on turbulence simulation was a turning point for me, as I was able to run my calculations on one of the most powerful supercomputers of the time.
 I immediately got hooked on programming and large-scale systems, which is what I’ve been working on ever since.

 Over the past few years, I’ve been working on large-scale Recommendation Systems—initially at ByteDance and currently at ShareChat.
 I’m leading the delivery team that handles the process of providing feed recommendations and balancing different content types.